 - 1. At least five (5) years of continuous sobriety while a resident of the State of Georgia. - 2.
 Thorough understanding and appreciation of the Steps, the Traditions, and the Concepts. - 3.
 Should be able to organize and to lead yet act like a servant rather than a senator. - 4.
-Having served a minimum of one (1) year as a G.S.R., actively engaged in group, district and state affairs. - 5.
-Be a current second year DCM or have previously completed two years as a DCM actively engaged in group, district, and area affairs. - 6.
+Having served a minimum of one (1) year as a G.S.R., actively engaged in group, district and state affairs. - In office for 12 months of the year preceding election year as a D.C.M. or Alternate Delegate, actively engaged in group, district and state affairs. - 6.
 Be employed in such a manner that he/she will have adequate time to attend committee, group, district and Assembly meetings, and the General Service Conference. - 7.
 Have an intense desire to see A.A. thrive and prosper, and in so doing, live in such a way that his/her example may influence many people. - 8.
 Be at least partially financially able to carry out the duties of this office. - 9.
 Be well prepared to place principles before personalities.